kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.5 =
+* testimonial_id={id} is now appended to the read more links.
+* hms_testimonials shortcode will now accept a testimonial_id $_GET parameter to override what testimonials are shown.
+This allows the read more link to go to a dynamic single testimonial page.

 = 2.2.4 =
 * You can not set the unit measurement of pixels or percent for the height and width of images.
 * Added filters to override the custom field text